Urban Driving Strategies: Dealing With Congestion & Hazards in The CityUpdated Aug. 16, 2019

 City driving hazards

 The two biggest problems you face when driving in a city are limited space and a whole lot of distractions impeding your reaction time.
-Not to mention the fact that the speed limit and rules of the road you must adhere to can change dramatically from one street to another.
+Not to mention the fact that the speed limit and driving rules you must adhere to can change dramatically from one street to another.
 Safe city driving demands that you can identify and respond to hazards in the face of excessive noise, boisterous drivers, ever-changing traffic signs, signal lights and hundreds of other road users.
-The hazards of city driving are fully explored during the first article of this section.
+The hazards of city driving are fully explored during the first module of this section.